emmajanedrews/base-template/_posts/2017-08-21-what-do-the-latest-numbers-mean-for-our-okc-market.md

 ---
 layout: post
-title: What Do the Latest Numbers Mean for Our Atlanta Market?
+title: What Do the Latest Numbers Mean for Our OKC Market?
-date: 2017-08-21 15:23:57
+date: 2017-08-21 15:23:00
 tags:
 excerpt: >-
   Inventory is rising in our market, but home affordability is dropping.
 Here’s